Fakes? F*** no! What the heck am I talking about?

 Greek Lentil Soup (Fakes)

-8 cups water (or organic low sodium vegetable stock)
+8 cups water (or organic low sodium vegetable or chicken stock)

 4 carrots, chopped